+C. We have also made considerable use of inheritance.

+1. Examples:

-- C. We have also made considerable use of inheritance. - 1.
-Examples: - a) At the start of the course, when working with Karel, we developed robot classes that inherited from a basic Robot class that provided certain basic capabilities (e.g. turnLeft(), frontIsClear(), etc.).
-We extended that basic class to provide additional capabilities (e.g. turnRight(), carpet a corridor with beepers, etc.) - b) The Java awt and swing packages which we have just been studying makes extensive use of inheritance e.g. various swing classes such as JButton, JLabel etc. are all extensions of a common base class called JComponent. - 2.
+- a) At the start of the course, when working with Karel, we developed robot classes that inherited from a basic Robot class that provided certain basic capabilities (e.g. turnLeft(), frontIsClear(), etc.).
+We extended that basic class to provide additional capabilities (e.g. turnRight(), carpet a corridor with beepers, etc.) - b) The objectdraw which we have used all semester makes extensive use of inheritance, not only in the way we use it (e.g. we have often created classes that extend something like WindowController), but also in its implementation - SHOW javadoc for FilledArc - 2.
 Review of basic terminology: If a class B inherits from a class A: - a) We say that B extends A or B is a subclass of A. - b) We say that A is the base class of B or the superclass of B. - c) This notion can be extended to multiple levels e.g. if C extends B and B extends A, then we can say not only that C is a subclass of B, but also that it is a subclass of A. In this case, we sometimes distinguish between direct subclasses/base class and indirect subclasses/base class. - 3.
+As used in the OO world, inheritance actually means specialization e.g. if we say that class FilledArc extends Arc, what we mean is that a FilledArc is a special kind of Arc. - This is a different concept than the way we speak of inheritance in terms of human relationships.
+For example, I inherited my mother's hair color but that does mean that I'm a specialization of my mother! - 4.
 Crucial to inheritance is what is sometimes called the law of substitution: - a) If a class B inherits from (extends) a class A, then an object of class B must be able to be used anywhere an object of class A is expected i.e. you can always substitute a B for an A. - b) This notion is what allows us to call B a subclass of A or A a superclass of B. The set of all "B" objects is a subset of the set of all "A" objects which potentially includes other "A" objects that are not "B" objects e.g.